anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

   - **NFVI software profiles and configurations**: These are software profiles and configurations that map directly to the infrastructure profiles within the infrastructure profiles catalogue.
   - **NFVI hardware profiles and configurations**: These are hardware profiles and configurations which are suitable for the defined NFVI software profiles & configurations.

-- Compliance and verification
+- Conformance and verification
   - **Certification programs**: This defines the requirements for certification and validation programs for both VNFs and NFVI.
-  - **Test framework**: Provide test suites to allow compliance, certification, and verification of VNFs and NFVI against the defined set of profiles.
+  - **Test framework**: Provide test suites to allow conformance, certification, and verification of VNFs and NFVI against the defined set of profiles.

 <!--
 <a name="1.4.1"></a>